 First opening its doors in 1971 in Greenwich Village, Mamoun’s Falafel now has numerous locations throughout New York.
 The simple ground-chickpea delicacy of falafel takes center stage at the outlets, which aim to be New York’s best falafel restaurants.
 Everything served is made from scratch using the freshest natural ingredients, finest imported spices and Mamoun’s signature recipes.
 As well as the famous falafel, the restaurant also offers tasty shawarmas and a selection of chicken, shish and kofta kebabs.

-.
+For a cheap sandwich that’s crazy good, head to The Kati Roll Company.
 If you’ve never had a kati roll, prepare to be dazzled – it’s basically an Indian wrap made with paratha bread (a buttery croissant-like flatbread) and stuffed with whatever meats, cheeses and Indian spices you could want.
 There’s tons to choose from on the menu, and nearly half the options are $5 or under.
 The first location opened in Greenwich Village in 2002, and now Kati Roll has locations throughout NYC.

 This Trinidadian snack shop in Bed Stuy relocated from Nostrand Avenue around the corner to Fulton Street.
 Owners Geeta and Noel Brown offer a cheap yet delicious menu featuring their namesake doubles, which are small flatbreads sandwiching curry chickpea filling, tamarind and pepper sauces.
 Bakes are also offered here – hence the name – which consist of fillings ranging from cod to herring and shark jammed into a round roll.
 The menu also includes rotis with anything from goat to duck inside, as well as an array of curry.

 Michael LoRé contributed additional reporting to this article.